db47h/rand64/README.md

 period it is acceptable only for applications with a very mild amount of parallelism; otherwise, use a xorshift1024\* generator.

-Test with ent over 10,000 64 bits samples:
+Test with ent:

-	Entropy = 7.997753 bits per byte.
+    Entropy = 1.000000 bits per bit.

     Optimum compression would reduce the size
-	of this 80000 byte file by 0 percent.
+    of this 8388608 bit file by 0 percent.

-	Chi square distribution for 80000 samples is 250.99, and randomly would exceed this value 50.00 percent of the times.
+    Chi square distribution for 8388608 samples is 0.11, and randomly would exceed this value 73.61 percent of the times.

-	Arithmetic mean value of data bytes is 127.6051 (127.5 = random).
+    Arithmetic mean value of data bits is 0.5001 (0.5 = random).
-	Monte Carlo value for Pi is 3.127878197 (error 0.44 percent).
+    Monte Carlo value for Pi is 3.140568316 (error 0.03 percent).
-	Serial correlation coefficient is -0.002355 (totally uncorrelated = 0.0).
+    Serial correlation coefficient is 0.000040 (totally uncorrelated = 0.0).

-Tests runs of this algorithm to compute π with the Monte Carlo method yielded π = 3.1415924162 after 40,002,000,000 iterations, with a stable approximation at the 6<sup>th</sup> decimal.

 ## xorshift1024\*
 period 2<sup>1024</sup>-1

 This is a fast, top-quality generator, also passing BigCrunch without systematic errors.
-If 1024 bits of state are too much, try a xorshift128+ or xorshift64\* generator.
+If 1024 bits of state are too much, try an xorshift128+ or xorshift64\* generator.

 Test with ent:

-	Entropy = 7.997792 bits per byte.
+    Entropy = 1.000000 bits per bit.

     Optimum compression would reduce the size
-	of this 80000 byte file by 0 percent.
+    of this 8388608 bit file by 0 percent.

-	Chi square distribution for 80000 samples is 246.32, and randomly would exceed this value 50.00 percent of the times.
+    Chi square distribution for 8388608 samples is 0.02, and randomly would exceed this value 88.52 percent of the times.

-	Arithmetic mean value of data bytes is 127.8454 (127.5 = random).
+    Arithmetic mean value of data bits is 0.5000 (0.5 = random).
-	Monte Carlo value for Pi is 3.132678317 (error 0.28 percent).
+    Monte Carlo value for Pi is 3.140842975 (error 0.02 percent).
-	Serial correlation coefficient is -0.001606 (totally uncorrelated = 0.0).
+    Serial correlation coefficient is 0.000387 (totally uncorrelated = 0.0).

 ## MT19937-64
 period 2<sup>19937</sup>-1